-Imagine a woman who is more like a man.
-She approaches sex already aroused and she is turned-on by stimulating a lover.
+Imagine a woman who responds like a man.
+She is highly aroused from the start.
+She strips her lover naked to see his genitals.
 She caresses and kisses her lover’s body from head to toe.
-She homes in on his penis and gives him fantastic oral sex.
+She makes love to his penis and provides amazing oral sex.
 Where would the human race be now if women behaved like this?
 Most men would ejaculate before they ever got to intercourse.

 Initially a man may offer pleasuring other than intercourse but over time men focus increasingly on intercourse because women do not respond positively to other pleasuring.
-Women reject manual stimulation of the clitoris, which is too sensitive.
-Many women are disgusted by the idea of cunnilingus.
-Even if she does allow her lover to stimulate her clitoris with his tongue, a woman feels almost no sensation and little pleasure.
+Women tend to reject manual stimulation of the clitoris, which is far too sensitive.
+Many women are disgusted by the idea of oral sex.
+Even if a woman does allow her lover to stimulate her clitoris with his tongue, she feels almost no sensation and little pleasure.
 Women’s lack of responsiveness ensures that sexual activity focuses on intercourse.

 … the female is generally less responsive than the male erotically, and for that reason … less often takes the initiative in any sex play.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)